3rd Sustainment Brigade (United States): History

 The unit was constituted 1 July 1957 in the regular army as Headquarters and Headquarters Detachment, 3rd Infantry Division Trains, and activated at Fort Benning, Georgia.
 On 20 March 1963, the unit was consolidated with the 3rd Infantry Division Band, which has previously been organized in 1943 as the band, 3rd Infantry Division.
 On 15 March 1968, the unit was re-organized and re-designed as Headquarters and Headquarters Company and Band, 3rd Infantry Division Support Command.

 On 21 May 1972, the unit was re-organized and re-designed as Headquarters and Headquarters Company, 3rd Infantry Division Support Command.
 It was deployed to as part of the Cold War buildup, should hostilities arise in the region with the Soviet Union.
 Though the unit was placed on alert constantly, it never saw action during its time in the region, which lasted from its activation until 1991.

+In 2021, the 3rd Sustainment Brigade was renamed as the 3rd Division Sustainment Brigade (DSB) in order to realign with new Army sustainment doctrine and unit designations.

+Deployments

+Like other Division Sustainment Brigades, it is more common for the unit to deploy in companies as needed in theaters of operations.
+This is by design.
+The deployments listed here are where the vast majority of the brigade was deployed to support that theater.